We’re developing our long-term strategy for the decade ahead, and want it to be shaped by the people and communities closest to us.

 2. Reflecting real-world interconnectedness

 The issues we fund do not exist in isolation.
-People experience them as overlapping and interconnected, and funding approaches need to reflect that reality.
+They’re experienced as overlapping and interconnected, and funding approaches need to reflect that reality.
 Climate intersects with human rights, which intersects with migration.
+We heard that the programme areas we have are relevant and important.

-We heard that our programmes areas are relevant and important.
 We could do more in terms of funding across and between these.

 3. Protecting the conditions for change